 In any situation, it’s prudent to avoid radiation when possible.
 For babies, adults can reduce the amount of radiofrequency radiation by:

-- Keep your phone a minimum of 3 feet away from a baby.
+- Keep your phone a minimum of 3 feet away from a baby just to assure that the phone is at a minimum safe distance from the baby.
 This is simple and straightforward, keep phones at a distance from babies.

 - Keeping calls shorter in nature.
 Calls can be reserved for emergency situations or situations in which information has to be conveyed quickly.
 Still don’t take them while holding your baby